casangi/casadocs/docs/tasks/task_plotms.rst

       -  select baselines and auto/cross-correlations for
          MeasurementSet and baseline-based CalTable.
-      -  select antenna1 for antenna-based CalTable.
+      -  select antenna1 for antenna-based CalTable, including single-dish skycal table.
 Antenna-based CalTable with a reference antenna may use the ANT1&ANT2 syntax to select a reference antenna.

    -  *scan*